What Is the First Day of Detox Like?

 Different drugs cause different types of withdrawal syndromes.
 These syndromes can also vary in intensity based on the amount the individual used, whether or not they used more than one drug, and other factors.
 As a result, the medical staff at your detox center will need to determine how severe your dependency is, whether or not you are likely to experience extreme withdrawal symptoms, and which course of treatment will best benefit your needs.

 - In the case of opioid withdrawal, there is a scale called the Clinical Opioid Withdrawal Scale (or COWS) that doctors use to determine the severity of one’s dependence.
-According to the NIDA, the physician must both ask the patient questions about their symptoms and make their own observations to create an accurate portrayal.
+According to the Journal of Psychoactive Drugs, the physician must both ask the patient questions about their symptoms and make their own observations to create an accurate portrayal.

 - Cocaine, methamphetamine, and other stimulants can cause severe withdrawal symptoms, some of which can occur early on in detox.
 This is called the crash period.
 During this time, some individuals even experience a temporary psychosis, which could mean the facility’s staff will need to help keep you calm and safe until the symptoms pass.